keithfancher/haskell-notes/haskell-notes.md

 From https://stackoverflow.com/a/40836465.

-Note that you can (I think?) use a combo approach: "normal" pattern matching as well as guards.
+Note that you can use a combo approach: "normal" pattern matching as well as guards.

 > It's also worth mentioning that since pattern guards were added to Haskell
 > 2010, you're allowed to mix patterns and guards like so: